 When Eriksson Ek returned to North America for the 2017-18 season, he continued having his ups and downs.
 He had no issue producing in the American Hockey League, scoring 17 points in 17 games from 2017 to 2019 with Iowa.
 However, he did initially struggle at the NHL level with just 30 points in his first 133 games, which isn’t exactly ideal for a former first-round draft pick.

 Fortunately, Eriksson Ek has looked like a top-six forward over his last four seasons.
-He has 50 points in his last 86 games, which includes 30 goals.
+In 406 career games, he has 91 goals and 194 points.
 While his offense has improved, he’s also emerged as one of the top two-way forwards in the league.
 After all, it was only in the 2020-21 NHL season that he placed fourth in Selke Trophy voting.
-Assuming he can find a way to be consistent night-in and night-out, he should continue being a cornerstone for the Wild for the duration of his eight-year, $42 million extension.
+Assuming he can find a way to be consistent night in and night out, he should continue being a cornerstone for the Wild for the duration of his eight-year, $42 million extension.